VinsentST/Pokedex/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-In this application you can catch the Pokemon and see the date of his cathing.
+In this application you can catch a pokemon and see the date of his cathing.
 This information is saved in JSON-file.Also you can see only pokemons were cathed.

 ## Available Scripts